jboss-developer/jboss-eap-quickstarts/README.md

-Red Hat JBoss Enterprise Application Platform (EAP) Quickstarts
+Red Hat JBoss Enterprise Application Platform (JBoss EAP) Quickstarts
 ====================
 Summary: The quickstarts demonstrate Java EE 7 and a few additional technologies from the JBoss stack.
 They provide small, specific, working examples that can be used as a reference for your own project.